By Eva Briggs

 Back when my kids were born — and I know I’m dating myself here — having an ultrasound of your baby wasn’t routine.
 Most people didn’t even have one ultrasound during pregnancy.
 If one was ordered by their physician, it was usually for a specific reason, not as a routine thing.

 Now that more is known about the technology and its use, most women get several ultrasounds during pregnancy.

-The first is in the first trimester to confirm the due date.
+As explained by Center for Vascular Medicine, the first is in the first trimester to confirm the due date.
 Usually there’s a second ultrasound at approximately 18 to 22 weeks to evaluate for normal anatomy and the baby’s sex.
 (My daughter expresses horror at the thought that I had no idea whether I was having a girl or a boy until she was born.
 “How,” she asked with incredulity, “did you know how to decorate my nursery?!”)

 Mothers with the certain medical conditions, such as diabetes or hypertension, may need additional ultrasounds.
 Or if there is a problem with the baby’s growth or anatomy, a doctor will order additional ultrasounds.

 Now a whole commercial business has grown up offering “keepsake” ultrasounds.
 Parents are willing to pay for photos and videos of their babies that look more lifelike than the 2-D ultrasounds offered at their doctor’s office.